ARnhrt/Composer-v-Computer/Notes.md

   - Output for "50s Doo-wop music" was so unpleasent that the category was removed from the study.
 - Prompts aren't matching the output, but that may be because of me.

+  #### Prompts:
+  - Folk: A North American folk song.
+There are calm chords played on guitar with a lively woodwind trio.
+A steady drum beat contributes to a peaceful yet adventurous song.

 ## StableAudio
 Created by StabilityAI